-The historical connection of gambling crime organized
+The historical connection of gambling crime and organized

 After the war, Chicago’s sports circle was dominated by Mike McDonald, the so-called creator of the phrase “there is a sucker born every minute”.

-As a young man in New Orleans in the 1850s, McDonald’s had become enamored with the charm of the game resolved to participate.
+As a young man in New Orleans in the 1850s, McDonald’s had become enamored with the charm of the game and resolved to participate.

 By the 1880s, McDonald had also realized considerable political influence.
-He engineered the Mayor Carter Harrison campaign became the head of the Democratic County Cook Machine.
+He engineered the Mayor Carter Harrison campaign and became the head of the Democratic County Cook Machine.

 Organized crime did not start with illegally producing during prohibition.
 Rather, it began with gaming unions in American cities after the Civil War.